Lin84/3310/README.md

-# T9 generator
+# Combinations generator
-Simple all combinations generator app created by using React, Redux, Express and tested by Jest and Enzyme
+Simple combinations generator app created by using React, Redux, Express and tested by Jest and Enzyme

 ## Getting started
 ### Preparations